BradleyCodeU/bradleycodeu.github.io/_aicc/u05arraysOfArrays/logisticMath/instructions.md

 ### Looping Thru A 2D Array

-We COULD just copy/paste the above code 10 times and change all the x-values each time, but instead let's just write a loop.
+We COULD just copy/paste the above code 10 times and change all the x-values each time, but that would take a lot of work.

+Instead, let's create a predict function and use a loop to iterate through the data.

 Copy/paste the code below into code editor.
 Fill in the blanks.